 Some breeds have more pronounced instincts than others.

 Independent dogs are considerably more detached and less driven by the desire to please or collaborate with others, including their owners.
-This, in turn, can make them more challenging to train and certainly less playful or socially extroverted in their encounters with other dogs.
+This can make them more challenging to train and less playful or socially extroverted in their encounters with other dogs.

 One must always bear in mind that we are talking about single individuals with different personalities and behaviours that may even overlap.